Miyuyami/SoulWorkerHQTranslations/README.md

   1. If a translation exists already for that line, ask about it on Discord or add a suggestion to the line.
   2. Do NOT remove any parameters (ex. {0}, {1}), in those come Character Names, Areas, etc...
   3. Keep "\n"s, they represent a Line Feed (new line) in game.
-  4. Copy the "TEXT=" when translating.
-  5. Do NOT edit the lines starting with "ID=" and do NOT translate them.
+  4. Do NOT edit the lines starting with "ID=" and do NOT translate them.
-  6. Additional questions can be asked on [Discord](https://discord.gg/0elCk6HCY5XkLg0t)
+  5. Additional questions can be asked on [Discord](https://discord.gg/0elCk6HCY5XkLg0t)
-  7. You can use filters to filter out the "ID=" lines, "TRANSLATED: no TEXT: TEXT= " or "REVIEWED: NO TEXT: TEXT= ".
-  8. Use ASCII (English) commas, dots, exclamation/question marks, etc...
+  6. Use ASCII (English) commas, dots, exclamation/question marks, etc...
-  9. Keep Japanese Onomatopoeias and Japanese honorifics in translations. (ex.
+  7. Keep Japanese Onomatopoeias and Japanese honorifics in translations. (ex.
 Onee-chan, Auauau)